Catholic Media Promotion Day 2014

 On Sunday, June 1, 2014, we’re asking you to take a one-day break from posting on blogs, Facebook, Twitter, Google +, Pinterest, etc… and use that day to reflect on the Pope’s words about the role of silence in communication and evangelization.

-Then, on Thursday, May 24, please share the fruit of that day of prayer and silence with everyone, by posting (here) your answer to the question: “What in Catholic Media has had an impact on me during the past year?”
+Then, on Monday, June 2, 2013, please share the fruit of that day of prayer and silence with everyone, by posting on your blog, Facebook or other social media account, or podcast the your answer to the question: “What in Catholic Media has had an impact on me during the past year?”